BlueHephaestus/TombRaider/README.md

 As these are searched, any matches are output and highlighted in red to the terminal.
 Due to the large amount of tags, there are often false positives due to webpages or cache files having mention of bitcoin or other cryptocurrencies, so it's important to check each result to ensure it's valid.
 This is also why the output is highlighted in red, so that it's easy to see and identify.

 This feature may be modified to be optional considering the highly verbose nature of its output.

+## 6. Archiving

+This is the final step, which takes the output of the raiding process and compresses it into a tarball, which can then be easily compressed using `lz4` to reduce disk space for long storage.
+This was used over gzip or bzip because experiments found that applying those to entire filesystems would hang for days and often never complete, whereas lz4 can provide progress indicators and work through the large filesystems relatively quickly, while still offering good compression rates.

 # Tools Used